akheron/optics-ts/README.md

 Fold have zero or more focuses, meaning that reading yields zero or more values, and writing modifies zero or more values.

-Any optic can be composed with another optic.
+Any read-write and read-only optic can be composed with another read-write and read-only optic.
 The type of the resulting optic can be determined from this diagram:

 ```
 Equivalence -> Iso -> Lens ---> Prism ------> Traversal